-PRINCIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE Principle 7: Recognise and manage risk A list ed entity should establish a sound risk management framework a nd periodic ally review the effectiveness of that framework.
+PRIN CIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE Princ Principle 7: Recognise and manage risk A listed entity should establish a sound risk management framework and periodically review the effectiveness of that framework.
 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director; and disclose: (3) the charter of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) If it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
 The Board has adopted a Risk Management Policy, which sets out the Company's risk profile.
 Pursuant to this policy, the Board is responsible for approving the Company's policies on risk oversight, and management, and satisfying itself that management has developed and implemented a sound system of risk management and internal control.
 The Board has not established a separate Risk Committee to oversee risk.
 Given the current size and composition of the Board and the Company, the Board believes that there would be no efficiencies gained by establishing a separate committee.
-The Board delegates day to day management of risk to the Chief Executive Officer, and prior to his appointment and post his termination, the Executive Chairman, who is responsible for identifying, assessing, monitoring and managing risks.
-The Chief Executive Officer and the Executive Chairman are also responsible for updating the Company's material business risks to reflect any material changes, with the approval of the Board.
-In fulfilling the duties of risk management, the Chief Executive Officer and the Executive Chairman have unrestricted access to Company employees, contractors and records and may (with the prior approval of the Board) obtain independent expert advice on any matter deemed appropriate.
+The Board delegates day to day management of risk to the Executive Chairman, who is responsible for identifying, assessing, monitoring and managing risks.
+The Executive Chairman is also responsible for updating the Company's material business risks to reflect any material changes, with the approval of the Board.
+In fulfilling the duties of risk management, the Executive Chairman has unrestricted access to Company employees, contractors and records and may (with the prior approval of the Board) obtain independent expert advice on any matter deemed appropriate.
 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place.
-The Company has a risk management policy.
+V The Company has a risk management policy.
 A summary of the policy is available on the Corporate Governance page of the Company's website.
 The Company maintains a Risk Table which is subject to ongoing review throughout the year.
 The Company's risks have been discussed amongst the board to date.
 This is an on- going process rather than a formal annual review.
 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; and (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
 Due to the size of the Company, the Board does not consider it necessary at this time, to formally implement an internal audit function.
 The Board continually monitors the risk management and internal control processes adopted by the Company to ensure they are appropriate to the operations of the Company.
 The Board is satisfied with the current level of risk, risk management and control monitoring processes currently in place for the Company.
 Refer also to section 4.1 above.